 Following are some of the important functions of hormones:

 - Initiating and maintaining sexual development and reproduction.

 Several hormonal diseases arise when the endocrine glands malfunctions.
 Common hormonal issues are associated with hypothalamus, adrenal and pituitary glands.
 An increase or decrease in the secretion of these hormones can severely affect growth, metabolism and development.

 Diseases such as hyperthyroidism, osteoporosis, and diabetes are caused due to hormonal imbalance.
 The factors responsible for hormonal diseases can be genetic, environmental, or related to diet.

-To know more about what are hormones, different types of hormones, and their functions, keep visiting BYJU’S website or download BYJU’S app for further reference.
+To know more about what are hormones, different types of hormones, and their functions, register at BYJU’S website or download BYJU’S app for further reference.